Frequently Asked Questions

 All tuition amounts are annual.
 We offer a ten-month payment plan for families who prefer to pay on a monthly basis.

-Students in selected grades pay a lab fee, purchase four Living Science Academy t-shirts for use on field trips and science expeditions, and each family helps maintain the campus by cleaning on one day each year or opting out and paying a small cleaning fee.
+Students in selected grades buy their textbooks, pay a lab fee, purchase four Living Science Academy t-shirts for use on field trips and science expeditions, and each family helps maintain the campus by cleaning on one day each year or opting out and paying a small cleaning fee.